-1. Raise the debris body so that the front of the body clears the safety prop or as shown, tilt the prop in to position after dumping.
+1. Raise the debris body so that the body clears the safety prop.

 Note: It must be high enough in the air to allow the safety prop to clear the body and swing fully into position with the prop rest under the body.